metin/ProAngularJS-Repo/README.md

 044-localization-filter-ouput: Illustrates how to apply automatic localization of single data value filters by including a localization file from angular-i18n into your project.

 045-filtering-collections: Illustrates how to use the built-in filters for collections including limitTo, filter and orderBy.
 It is also demonstrated filter chaining.

+046-custom-filters: Illustrate how to create a custom filter for single data values, collections and also how to programmatically leverage existing filters.